Miej/Dynamic_Neural_Manifold/README.md

 ## Future directions

-- Well for one, it would be neat to finally have a working, fully sparse implementation of this in order to be able to utilize a process_time -based loss, instead of just simulating it with a sparcity loss.
+- Well for one, it would be neat to finally have a working, fully sparse implementation of this in order to be able to utilize a process_time -based loss, instead of just simulating it with a sparsity loss.

 - In the provided code, the neurons are the simplest sigmoid(wx+b) feed-forward type.
 It would be relatively trivial to convert them into lstm neurons.